Dave Hillman

 < Enhanced Entity Attribute Value (EEAV) >

-EEAV is a very flexible model for capturing and exploiting data sets.
+EEAV is a very flexible data model for capturing and exploiting data sets.
+It works by converting two-dimensional data tables into key-value sets.

 Technologies used